sowmya-yalamarthi/Proposal_Dev/Proposal.md

    ### Acceptance criteria checklist:
    - In order to accept or reject Appointments, students must fill a form about book that they want to sell.

-## Acceptance criteria checklist:
-- User must be authorized in order to login to the Application
-- This application must be easily understandable and easily accessable to students.
-- while accepting to appointments students must provide valid information about books.

 ## Functional Requirements:
 - Only authentic user must have the access to the system.
 - Only the user must be able to provide the information related to the books.